-- Leave of absence which is taken without a prior request being made. - Leave taken after a request has been declined. - Days taken in excess of an agreed period of leave, without good reason. - Other unauthorised absence that meets the required threshold, including sessions marked as late after the register has closed (code U).
+- Leave of absence which is taken without a prior request being made and which does not meet the threshold of exceptional leave. - Leave taken after a request has been declined. - Days taken in excess of an agreed period of leave, without good reason. - Other unauthorised absence that meets the required threshold, including sessions marked as late after the register has closed (code U).